DeveMike/HybridPiSynth/readme.md

 HybridPiSynth

-Program that generates and reads CV with GPIO.
+Program that generates and reads CV with GPIO on Raspberry Pi.